 Favorite Flat Paths

 These mixed-use, flat and well maintained paths are great for wheelchairs, smooth inline skating, cycling, jogging strollers or gentle walking.
-Some are paved (and great for everything) and a few are bark chip or compacted earth (thus best for walking or large-tire joggers and chairs), but all offer gentle terrain.
-Take an afternoon stroll or roll in your neighborhood.
+Some are paved (and great for everything) and a few are bark chip or compacted earth (thus best for walking or large-tire joggers and chairs), but all offer gentle, flatter terrain.
+Take an easy afternoon stroll or roll around the neighborhood.

 Ruth Bascom Riverbank Path System & Middle Fork Path

 The wide, paved, flat paths are made for wheels or walking.
 Parade your kids with wheels – doll buggies, tricycles, pull-toys or big kid bikes – and stop to enjoy the park playgrounds along the way.
 The Ruth Bascom Riverbank Path System encircles the Willamette River where it flows through downtown Eugene.
 Multiple path segments created with pedestrian bridges over the water make it possible to enjoy shorter chunks of the 12 mile network.
 Try the North Bank segment adjacent Alton Baker Park, where you can enjoy lunch on the patio at McMenamins North Bank restaurant.
 Or meander on the South Bank path where the children will enjoy both Skinner Butte Park with its extensive playground.
 In the beautiful wheelchair-accessible Owen Rose Garden, enjoy hundreds of fragrant and colorful roses.
 Keep watch for the assertive geese which may visit passing pedestrians, and please don't feed them.